PLucianP/sorting-networks-eaa/SOTA.md

 For example, the smallest known sorting network for n = 13 was found by Hugues Juillé in 1995 "by simulating an evolutionary process of genetic breeding," and the minimum depth sorting networks for n = 9 and n = 11 were found by Loren Schwiebert in 2001 "using genetic methods."

-In 2014, Codish et al. proved that 25 comparators is optimal when sorting nine inputs, and 29 comparators is optimal for ten inputs.
+In 2014, Codish et al. proved that 25 comparators is optimal when sorting 9 inputs, and 29 comparators is optimal for 10 inputs.
 These results were achieved using sophisticated SAT solving techniques.

 ## Applications